Livsy90/SwiftPresso/README.md

 ## HTML Mapper

-The HTML mapper can transform an HTML text into an `NSAttributedString`.
+The HTML mapper can transform an HTML text into an `AttributedString`.
 If an HTML text contains a link to a YouTube video, it will be displayed as a preview of that video with a clickable link.

 ```swift
 let mapper = SwiftPresso.Mapper.htmlMapper()